stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 : The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.

 FREQ-19.7
-: The system SHALL include a feature for city managers to export the aggregated data to an CSV format.
+: The system SHALL allow city managers to export the aggregated data to an CSV format.

 FREQ-19.8
 : The system SHALL provide real-time updates to the aggregated data as new information is added or updated.

 ---

-### FREQ-20 - Reporting (Citizen Current Occupation based on Location)
+### FREQ-20 - Reporting (Citizen Job Goals)

-City managers SHALL be able to view a report on aggregated data of citizens' selected current occupation based on their locations.
+City managers SHALL be able to view a report on aggregated data of citizens' selected job goals.

 #### System Requirements

 FREQ-20.1
-: The system SHALL retrieve both location and selected occupation data of citizens from the existing database.
+: The system SHALL retrieve selected job goals of citizens from the existing database.

 FREQ-20.2
-: The system SHALL aggregate occupation and location data of citizens.
+: The system SHALL aggregate job goals data of citizens.

 FREQ-20.3
-: The system SHALL generate reports which include statistics of the aggregated data such as the quantitative and qualitative data of occupation for a given location and vice versa.
+: The system SHALL generate reports which include statistics of the aggregated data such as total number of citizens per job goal.

 FREQ-20.4
-: The system SHALL generate a heatmap based on the aggregated occupation data by location.
+: The system SHALL generate a bar chart and/or pie chart based on the aggregated job goal data.

 FREQ-20.5
 : The system SHALL provide city managers with access to these reports through a dedicated dashboard.

 FREQ-20.6
-: The system SHALL allow city managers to filter and sort the aggregated data by different occupation and location categories.
+: The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.

 FREQ-20.7
-: The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.
+: The system SHALL include a feature for city managers to export the aggregated data to an CSV format.

 FREQ-20.8
-: The system SHALL allow city managers to export the aggregated data to an CSV format.

-FREQ-20.9
 : The system SHALL provide real-time updates to the aggregated data as new information is added or updated.

 ---

-### FREQ-21 - Reporting (Citizen Goal Job based on Location)
+### FREQ-21 - Reporting (Citizen Current Occupation based on Location)

-City managers SHALL be able to view a report on aggregated data of citizens' selected job goals based on their locations.
+City managers SHALL be able to view a report on aggregated data of citizens' selected current occupation based on their locations.

 #### System Requirements

 FREQ-21.1
-: The system SHALL retrieve both location and selected goal job data of citizens from the existing database.
+: The system SHALL retrieve both location and selected occupation data of citizens from the existing database.

 FREQ-21.2
-: The system SHALL aggregate job goals and location data of citizens.
+: The system SHALL aggregate occupation and location data of citizens.

 FREQ-21.3
-: The system SHALL generate reports which include statistics of the aggregated data such as the quantitative and qualitative data of job goals for a given location and vice versa.
+: The system SHALL generate reports which include statistics of the aggregated data such as the quantitative and qualitative data of occupation for a given location and vice versa.

 FREQ-21.4
-: The system SHALL generate a heatmap based on the aggregated job goals data by location.
+: The system SHALL generate a heatmap based on the aggregated occupation data by location.

 FREQ-21.5
 : The system SHALL provide city managers with access to these reports through a dedicated dashboard.

 FREQ-21.6
-: The system SHALL allow city managers to filter and sort the aggregated data by different job goals and location categories.
+: The system SHALL allow city managers to filter and sort the aggregated data by different occupation and location categories.

 FREQ-21.7
 : The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.